 I’m not a believer in the efficacy of radar reflectors.
-Credible studies have shown that most-all do not live up to the claims the manufactures make for them, and some are just plain useless.
+Credible studies have shown that most do not live up to the claims the manufacturers make for them, and some are just plain useless.

 That said, making ourselves more visible to others on radar can’t hurt, and further, carrying a reflector is required in Canada.